You have real, valuable expertise to share with your students.

 Here’s how you can use Podia to offer payment plans and start accepting monthly payments from your customers, so you can make your content accessible to the people who need it.

 (Want to follow along, but don’t have a Podia account?
-Sign up for free .)
+Sign up for a free 30-day trial.)

 Step 1: Create a new product or choose one to edit